Ulcerative Colitis (UC)

 Complications of ulcerative colitis

-- Osteoporosis: A skeletal disorder in which the structure of the bones becomes porous.
-See this resource for more information on osteoporosis.
+- Osteoporosis.
+A skeletal disorder in which the structure of the bones becomes porous.

-- Anemia: A deficiency of healthy red blood cells, which can result in pale skin and fatigue.
-See this resource for more information on anemia.
+- Anemia.
+A deficiency of healthy red blood cells, which can result in pale skin and fatigue.

-- Eye problems: People with UC are at increased risk of eye problems, including uveitis.
-See this resource for more information about uveitis.
+- Eye problems.
+People with UC are at increased risk of eye problems, including uveitis.

 Ulcerative colitis FAQs